-The Dagger’s premium construction and $400 price pits it against some of the best sellers in the backpacking tent market.
+The Dagger’s premium construction and $430 price pits it against some of the best sellers in the backpacking tent market.
 One of our current favorite backpacking tents is the MSR Hubba Hubba NX.
-This tent was also lightly updated for 2019 and shares a similar blueprint as the Dagger: lightweight but reasonably tough fabrics, a high level of comfort, and a user-friendly freestanding design.
+The MSR shares a similar blueprint as the Dagger: lightweight but reasonably tough fabrics, a high level of comfort, and a user-friendly freestanding design.
 The Dagger gets the edge in interior space with a longer footprint that’s better for tall backpackers—although we consider both pretty comfortable for their weight—and it has larger vestibules.
-But the Hubba Hubba’s new Easton poles are a little sturdier, its rainfly has better coverage at the head and foot ends of the tent, and its rainfly vents are less obtrusive (for more information, see our in-depth Hubba Hubba review).
+But the Hubba Hubba’s Easton poles are a little sturdier, its rainfly has better coverage at the head and foot ends of the tent, and its rainfly vents are less obtrusive (for more information, see our in-depth Hubba Hubba review).
 In the end, they’re both great all-around tents that we highly recommend.

-Another Nemo design to consider is their all-new Dragonfly.
+Another Nemo design to consider is their Dragonfly 2P, which was released last year.
 We tested both the Dagger and Dragonfly on our Grand Canyon trip, and the differences were immediately apparent.
-To start, we liked the smaller packed size, 11-ounce-lighter weight, and $10-cheaper price tag on the Dragonfly.
+To start, we like the smaller packed size, 13-ounce-lighter weight, and $30-cheaper price tag on the Dragonfly.
 But its interior was noticeably more cramped, the pole structure was more prone to flexing and bowing in strong winds, and it’s not as durable overall with a 20-denier floor.
 We were hoping the Dragonfly would amount to a budget-friendlier alternative to the Big Agnes Copper Spur—thus making it potentially one of our favorite models on the market—but came away underwhelmed.

-The Big Agnes Fly Creek HV UL2 and Nemo’s own Hornet tent are a couple of popular two-person designs that undercut the Dagger by over a pound and save you $50 to $30.
+The Big Agnes Fly Creek HV UL2 and Nemo’s own Hornet tent are a couple of popular two-person designs that undercut the Dagger by over a pound and save you $80 and $60 respectively.
 But these tents compromise significantly in durability as well as interior and vestibule space, and, in the case of the Fly Creek, only offer a single door.
 Thru-hikers, solo backpackers, or those that love a brag-worthy tent weight will be very happy with the Fly Creek and Hornet—or even a superlight option like the Zpacks Duplex Flex—but the Dagger offers far fewer compromises for only a little extra weight.

-A final challenger to the Dagger is the Big Agnes Copper Spur HV UL2.
-This tent was updated a couple years ago, and we found the high-volume pole design delivers on its promises of excellent livability with an open interior and nearly vertical walls.
+A final challenger to the Dagger is the Big Agnes Copper Spur HV UL2, which was updated for 2020.
+Throughout its testing, we found the high-volume pole design delivers on its promises of excellent livability with an open interior and nearly vertical walls.
 The two door and two vestibule build is similar to the Dagger, although again, the Nemo offers better overall interior space and vestibule square footage.
-The Dagger also has a slightly tougher floor fabric (30D vs. 20D) but weighs 9 more ounces.
+The Dagger also has a slightly tougher floor fabric (30D vs. 15 x 20D) but weighs 12 more ounces.
 A decision between the two likely will come back to the tradeoff of weight and space, but both are excellent two-person options.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!